Prosecutor: Man accused of 1 murder says he really killed 16 - WTMJ

 Lannon was born in Massachusetts and spent most of his early years in suburban Philadelphia’s Gloucester County before he was deployed to Germany, Unger said.
 He has family in southern New Jersey, including his mother and sister.

+But Gutierrez said Lannon “admitted his efforts to conceal evidence” in killings in New Mexico.

-The prosecutor argued that Lannon had previously spent a week in jail in New Mexico for failing to appear in court.
+The prosecutor added that Lannon had previously spent a week in jail in New Mexico for failing to appear in court.
 It wasn’t clear what he had been cited with.

 The judge ordered that Lannon remain behind bars.